juseljuk/Build-a-Bot-Tutorial-with-WDG/README.md

 **(7) Add loop to iterate through the data table and finish your automation**

 We have our automation almost ready.
-Last thing we need to do, is to add a looping structure to iterate through all the sales leads within the data table that we read from the CSV-file.
+One of thing we still need to do, is to add a looping structure to iterate through all the sales leads within the data table that we read from the CSV-file.
 WDG automation studio offers several structures to do this.
 We will use a `While` loop and use the **row_count** variable to go through all the records.

 - Select the `Map Table Row` and the `Run Subroutine` commands, **right-click** one of the selected commands, and select _**Advanced**_ --> _**Surround With**_ --> _**While**_.